vega/vega-lite/site/docs/encoding.md

 {:#href}
 ## Hyperlink Channel

 By setting the `href` channel, a mark becomes a hyperlink.
 The specified URL is loaded upon a mouse click.
-When the `href` channel is specified, the [`cursor` mark property](mark.html#hyperlink) is set to `pointer` to serve as affordance for hyperlinks.
+When the `href` channel is specified, the [`cursor` mark property](mark.html#hyperlink) is set to `"pointer"` by default to serve as affordance for hyperlinks.

 {% include table.html props="href" source="Encoding" %}